Texas Tech University Press, established in 1971, is currently accepting proposals in the following subject areas:

 - Sport in the American West

-TTUP also publishes an annual invited first-book poetry manuscript (please note that we cannot entertain unsolicited poetry submissions).
+TTUP publishes one annual invited first-book poetry manuscript (we cannot entertain unsolicited poetry submissions).

 You may wish to contact us for a current Press catalog to review our list; you may also browse our online catalog on this site.

 If your work fits within Texas Tech University Press’s publishing scope and you wish for us to consider it for possible publication, we welcome you to submit a proposal that follows our submission guidelines.

 1. A cover letter that describes the manuscript you are proposing.
 Please include: